 Moreover, going through a reputable breeder will help you learn about your puppy’s probable temperament and reduce the risk of adopting dangerous dogs.

-If you’re interested in a rescue Cane Corso, find adoptable dogs and guidance through Cane Corso Rescue, Inc. You can also begin your search with ASPCA’s nationwide database.
+If you’re interested in a rescue Cane Corso, you can find adoptable dogs and guidance through Cane Corso Rescue, Inc. You can also begin your search with the ASPCA’s nationwide database.

 With this tool, you can find a Cane Corso in your area that needs a new home.